About St Barts

 - Beaches : For such a small island, we are lucky to have 22 beaches, each more beautiful than the next.
 There are no private beaches on St Barts.

-- Sporting activities : Water sports, fishing, fitness centers, tennis, golf driving range, horse riding.
+- Sporting activities : Water sports, fishing, fitness centers, tennis, yoga and a sport stadium at St Jean.

 - Shopping : Wide selection of fashion boutiques from T-shirts to designer clothing, jewellery, interior decoration, art galleries, perfume and cigars (tax-free).

-- Local events : The prestigious Music Festival in January (jazz, chamber, classical music, modern and classical dance), Carnival with floats in February/March, the Caribbean Film Festival in April, Boubou’s Music Festival in August (modern music and DJ evenings), regional island fêtes in August including a "ball" on 14th July for France's National Day.
+- Local events : The prestigious Music Festival in January (jazz, chamber, classical music, modern and classical dance), Carnival with floats in February/March, the Caribbean Film Festival in April, regional island summer fêtes in August and celebrations on 14th July for France's National Day.
 There are also the famous boating events, such as the Bucket Regatta in March and Les Voiles de Saint Barth

 - Accommodation : An excellent variety of accommodation is available in hotels and private villas, with categories from modest to luxurious.